Marketers and retailers can now more easily monitor customer engagement directly from HubSpot’s CRM business platform.

 CloudShare collects data on product participation during POCs and training sessions.
 Now accessible from HubSpot, CloudShare’s data allows marketers to monitor product engagement levels directly from their HubSpot platform.

-This cross-departmental collaboration streamlines the management of a customer’s journey, from sales to onboarding and training.
+This cross-departmental collaboration streamlines the management of a customer’s journey, from sales demos to onboarding and training.

 Now CloudShare and HubSpot users will be able to complete their prospects’ journeys.
 Previously, marketers and sales teams were working through an inefficient workflow, with each working separately to close deals, according to Davis.